Pelvic inflammatory disease (PID)

 • Pain management with anti-inflammatory medications

-It is important to complete the entire course of antibiotics and avoid sexual intercourse during treatment to ensure the infection clears.
+Make sure to complete the full course of antibiotics and avoid sex during treatment to ensure the infection clears.

-Follow-up is critical to ensure symptoms resolve fully — and that any complications are detected early.
+Follow up is key to ensure symptoms resolve fully — and any complications are detected early.

 Surgery for Complications

-In rare cases where abscesses form or infection persists despite antibiotics, surgery may be necessary.
+In rare cases where abscesses form or infection persists despite antibiotics surgery may be needed.

 Dr Kaur specialises in: